 Gives the Employee a Voice

 This is a key benefit.
-The self-assessment process opens a line of communication for the employee to give feedback on their performance, but also the intricacies of their job.
+The self-evaluation process opens a line of communication for the employee to give feedback on their performance, but also the intricacies of their job.
 This can help management understand pain points for employees and highlight strengths and weaknesses for specific staff members.
 By using Journals, employees can keep record of their tasks, goals and accomplishments, and discuss with their managers on an ongoing basis.

-Many companies use self-assessments, but often not to their advantage.
+Many companies use employee self-assessments, but often not to their advantage.
 For the most part, no one really wants to assess their own performance.
 It's uncomfortable.
 Speaking highly of your own performance can be awkward, even when it's true.
 Pointing out your own flaws can feel like a bad idea in a professional setting.

-- It's difficult to eliminate bias.
 You're not going to get a completely unbiased self-assessment.
 It's not possible to remove yourself entirely from an assessment of your own performance.
 For some employees, it may mean that they don't showcase their strengths as well as they should because it feels braggy.
 For others, it might mean that they simply do not see their own weaknesses.

 Self-Assessments in Performance Management Systems

-Contact us to learn more about Paylocity’s Employee Management System!
+Request a demo to learn more about Paylocity’s Employee Management System!

 - Paylocity News